sg-developer-portal/TechBiz-Documentation-Clone/log_in_to_TechBiz_portal.md

 # Log in to TechBiz portal

 You need an active [TechPass](https://www.developer.tech.gov.sg/products/categories/digital-identity/techpass/overview.html) account to log in to TechBiz portal.
-Alternatively, if you do not have a TechPass account, you can register for a TechPass One-Time Password (OTP) service from the TechBiz portal.
+Alternatively, if you do not have a TechPass account, you can register for a TechPass One-Time Password (OTP) from the TechBiz portal.

 - [Log in with TechPass](#log-in-with-techpass)